noahpresler/semesterly/docs/addaschool.rst

 ~~~~~~~~~~~~~~
 When you're ready you can go ahead and run your parser.
 You can do this by::

-    python manage.py ingest code
+    python manage.py ingest [SCHOOL_CODE]

-Replacing code with whatever your school's code (e.g. jhu) is.
+Replacing SCHOOL_CODE with whatever your school's code (e.g. jhu) is.
 This will start the ingestion process, creating a file `data/courses.json` in your school's directory.

-If, along the way, your ingestion fails to validate, we will throw useful errors to let you know how or why!
+If, along the way, your ingestion fails to validate, the ingestor will throw useful errors to let you know how or why!

 Once it runs to completion, you can *digest* the JSON, entering it into the database by running::

-    python manage.py digest code
+    python manage.py digest [SCHOOL_CODE]

 .. note:: To learn more, checkout the :ref:`pipeline`